consumerization of IT strategic management

 E-business tactics offer advantages like reaching a wider customer base and faster transactions, but they also come with associated risks.

-E-business creates huge data security risks -- for example, because customers are often required to provide sensitive information, such as contact information and credit card numbers, during e-business transactions.
+E-business creates huge data security risks -- for example, customers are often required to provide sensitive information, such as contact information and credit card numbers, during e-business transactions.
 This information is enticing to hackers and particularly vulnerable to data breaches, so e-business website owners are responsible for incorporating methods like data encryption to ensure secure transactions.
 Failure to ensure data integrity and incorporate appropriate data security measures can lead to costly fines and the loss of customer brand loyalty.

 E-business relies on swift, secure online transactions, so even something as simple as a bad web hosting service creates a financial risk for companies.
 Crashed servers and insufficient bandwidth lead to persistent website downtime and customer dissatisfaction, making it imperative for organizations to invest in well-known and reliable hosting providers, which, in turn, can drive up the costs associated with running a successful e-business.

 Marketing comes with its own set of risks as well.
-All types of businesses rely on effective marketing to drive growth and sales, but online marketing techniques are very different from traditional offline methods.
+All types of businesses rely on effective marketing to drive growth and sales, but online marketing techniques are different from traditional offline methods.
 Without an effective marketing campaign specifically tailored to promote e-business, businesses face a huge financial risk by investing in marketing resources that don't drive consumer traffic to the transaction websites.

 E-businesses are also vulnerable to systemic risk that influences the entire online market segment.
 The dot-com crash of 2000 to 2001, for example, began after several e-business startups went public and were purchased by other e-businesses.
-Many of these e-businesses had little cash flow, valued growth more than financial stability and went out of business due an unsustainable economic bubble that eventually burst.
+Many of these e-businesses had little cash flow, valued growth more than financial stability and went out of business due to an unsustainable economic bubble that eventually burst.

 E-business vs. e-commerce

 E-commerce and e-business are similar but not synonymous.
-E-commerce narrowly refers to buying and selling products online, whereas e-business defines a wider range of business processes, including supply chain management, electronic order processing and customer relationship management, designed to help companies operate more effectively and efficiently.
+E-commerce narrowly refers to buying and selling products online, whereas e-business defines a wider range of business processes, including supply chain management (SCM), electronic order processing and customer relationship management, designed to help companies operate more effectively and efficiently.
 E-commerce therefore should be considered a subset of e-business.

 E-commerce describes any part of the business processes associated with online ordering and purchasing.
-An e-commerce transaction, for example, would be a customer ordering online and picking up the product at the brick-and-mortar store.
+An e-commerce transaction, for example, is a customer ordering online and picking up the product at the brick-and-mortar store.
 By contrast, e-business processes can be handled in-house through a company's internal network or outsourced to providers that specialize in specific parts of the transaction.

-This was last updated in May 2022
+This was last updated in April 2025

-Continue Reading About e-business (electronic business)
+Continue Reading About What is e-business?

 Dig Deeper on Digital transformation